ucll-programming/course-material/docs/_includes/packages.md

 ## Checking the Installation

-Open the terminal in the `scripts` directory and enter (only the first line!
+Open a shell in the `scripts` directory and enter (only the first line!
 The subsequent lines are expected output)

 ```bash
 $ pytest